 IVHQ EXAMPLE PLACEMENT: Kimuka Primary School

 Located in the small Maasai village of Kimuka, this school has over 500 children ranging in age from 4 to 17 years old.
 Some children walk over 5 hours each day (to school and home) just to get a chance to go to school and yet there are only 7 teachers for these children.
 (Please note, this is just one of many schools on our program and is not necessarily the one you will be teaching at).

 Volunteer work includes many aspects and volunteers will need to be flexible and adaptable as, on any given day, they can be assisting with the running of a local health clinic, administering vaccinations, providing support to women during pregnancy, birth and after-care, outreaches to communities further afield, counseling, and HIV/AIDs awareness and education through campaigns and when possible, providing HIV/AIDs testing and treatment services.
-There are also opportunities for Pharmacists and Laboratory Technicians to contribute their skills.
-Volunteers on this program must have completed at least 2 years training on a relevant medical or nursing course, or be registered practitioners.
-All volunteers are required to present a copy of their qualifications and certificates, along with a letter of recommendation from a relevant medical professional (tutor, supervisor or employer) to our program partner on arrival in Kenya.
-We also recommend volunteering on this program for at least 2 weeks in order to settle into the differences between African Medicine practices and your usual practices at home.
+The clinics in which volunteers work have very basic equipment and facilities, volunteers are therefore required to be fully qualified doctors or nurses to participate on this project.
+If you have a particular skill or area of interest, please make a note of this in your application.
+All volunteers are required to present a copy of their qualifications and certificates, along with a letter of recommendation from a relevant medical professional (supervisor or employer) to our program partner at least 4 weeks prior to arrival in Kenya.
+We also recommend volunteering on this program for at least 2 weeks in order to adjust to the differences between African medical practices and your usual practices at home.